esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 )
 from langchain_core.runnables.history import RunnableWithMessageHistory
 ```
+First we define a storage distionary and a configurable, so that we can save the history of a certain conversation based on a session_id.
 ```python
 store = {}
 config = {"configurable": {"session_id": "nlp_workshop"}}
 ```
+Then we can define a function that takes in this session_id and saves it in the storage.
 ```python
 def get_session_history(session_id: str) -> BaseChatMessageHistory:
     if session_id not in store: